MarshHawk/automation-framework/README.md

 * Use CSS selectors or IDs to find elements, do not use XPath
 * Write tests that test one thing and test it well.
 In my experience, people tend to write longer/larger tests instead of isolating functionality into pieces that are as small as logically possible.
 * [PEP 8 - the Style Guide for Python Code](https://pep8.org/)
-* Pass fixtures as parameters unless the intended functionality cannot otherwise be achieved
 * Automate test reporting, the manual process for generating the reports here, including the nodejs dependency, is just for viewing examples

 ### Choices: